Anti-aliasing filter: Image processing

-while in color filter array (e.g. Bayer filter) cameras, an additional filter is generally needed to reduce aliasing to an acceptable level.
+while in color filter array (e.g., Bayer filter) cameras, an additional filter is generally needed to reduce aliasing to an acceptable level.

 Alternative implementations include the Pentax K-3's anti-aliasing filter, which applies small vibrations to the sensor element.

-Audio applications
+Audio processing

 Anti-aliasing filters are used at the input of an analog-to-digital converter.
 Similar filters are used as reconstruction filters at the output of a digital-to-analog converter.
-In the latter case, the filter prevents imaging, the reverse process of aliasing where in-band frequencies are mirrored out of band.
+In the latter case, the filter prevents imaging, the reverse process of aliasing, where in-band frequencies are mirrored out of band.

 Oversampling

 With oversampling, a higher intermediate digital sample rate is used, so that a nearly ideal digital filter can sharply cut off aliasing near the original low Nyquist frequency and give better phase response, while a much simpler analog filter can stop frequencies above the new higher Nyquist frequency.
 Because analog filters have relatively high cost and limited performance, relaxing the demands on the analog filter can greatly reduce both aliasing and cost.
 Furthermore, because some noise is averaged out, the higher sampling rate can moderately improve signal-to-noise ratio.

 A signal may be intentionally sampled at a higher rate to reduce the requirements and distortion of the anti-alias filter.
 For example, compare CD audio with high-resolution audio.
 CD audio filters the signal to a passband edge of 20 kHz, with a stopband Nyquist frequency of 22.05 kHz and sample rate of 44.1 kHz.
 The narrow 2.05 kHz transition band requires a compromise between filter complexity and performance.
 High-resolution audio uses a higher sample rate, providing both a higher passband edge and larger transition band, which allows better filter performance with reduced aliasing, reduced attenuation of higher audio frequencies and reduced time and phase domain signal distortion.